codership/documentation/galeracluster/source/installmariadbsrc.rst

 In addition to this procedure, bear in mind that any further customization variables you enabled during the build process, such as a nonstandard base or data directory, may require you to define additional parameters in the configuration file, (that is, ``my.cnf``).

+.. note:: This tutorial omits MariaDB authentication options for brevity.